▶️ LISTEN TO THIS ARTICLE

 Most chatbots are reactive agents dressed up with language.
 A user message arrives, the model pattern-matches against training data, a response generates.
 No planning about conversation strategy, no reasoning about long-term goals, no explicit world model beyond statistical correlations.
 When you ask GPT-3 to explain quantum mechanics and it produces fluent text, it's not reasoning from first principles.
 It's completing patterns it learned during training.

-This architecture excels where speed matters and problems are predictable.
-Game AI uses reactive agents for enemy behavior in fast-paced shooters.
+This architecture is useful where speed matters and problems are predictable.
+Game AI can use reactive agents for enemy behavior in fast-paced shooters.
 If the player enters line of sight, shoot.
-If health drops below 30%, retreat to cover.
-The agent never plans multi-step strategies, but it doesn't need to.
-Reaction speed determines success.
-Collision avoidance in autonomous vehicles uses reactive layers for the same reason.
-If lidar detects an obstacle within two meters, brake immediately.
-Deliberation would introduce fatal delays.
+If health drops low, retreat to cover.
+The agent does not need to plan multi-step strategies for that narrow behavior.
+Collision avoidance in autonomous systems can use reactive layers for the same reason: when a sensor detects an immediate obstacle, the control system needs a fast response before slower planning layers have time to reason.

 Deliberative Agents: Slower, Smarter, More Expensive